onehashai/onehash-connect/help/delete-a-message.md

 Editing a message to delete its content will cause the message to be displayed as **(deleted)**.
-The original sender and timestamp of the message will still be displayed, and the original content of the message is still accessible via Zulip's [edit history](/help/view-a-messages-edit-history) feature.
+The original sender and timestamp of the message will still be displayed, and the original content of the message is still accessible via OneHash Connect's [edit history](/help/view-a-messages-edit-history) feature.
 This can be the best option for avoiding confusion if other users have already responded to your message.